vmykhalchuk/where2go4lunch/README.md

 # GET VOTING RESULTS

-## Get voting results for today (returns top voted lunch menue's and their locations, can be more then one if same number of votes)
+## Get voting results for today
-curl -v -X GET -b cookies.txt "${SERVER_URL}/where2go"
+Returns top voted lunch menue's and their locations, can be more then one if same number of votes curl -v -X GET -b cookies.txt "${SERVER_URL}/where2go"
-## Get only one result (if more then one available - then randomly select one!)
+## Get only ONE result
-curl -v -X GET -b cookies.txt "${SERVER_URL}/where2go/one"
+(if more then one available - then randomly chooses one!) curl -v -X GET -b cookies.txt "${SERVER_URL}/where2go/one"